espocrm/documentation/docs/administration/entity-manager.md

 All customizations made via the Entity Manager are stored in the `custom` directory.
 You can make customizations on a separate instance, then copy the *custom* directory to your production instance and run rebuild (from the administration panel or CLI).

+!!! note

+    When creating a new entity type, a field or relationship in an existing entity type, the system will add a prefix *c* to the name (meaning custom).
+The purpose of it is to prevent naming conflicts with future versions.
+This behavior can be disabled with the config parameter `customPrefixDisabled`.
+Disable it at your own risk.

 In this article:

 * [Creating new entity type](#creating-new-entity-type)